2ndSightLab/ai-tracker/fixed.md

 6/14/26 12:00 AM

+🟢 Role asumption - look up org id, ou, acount id.
+Poplulate MFA serial and role arn from CLI role profile.
+Set defaut values for lists in setting so can hit enter to continue.
+And settigs for an org are done.

+🟢 Started adding mistakes to mistakes.md file becuse there are too many right now.
+Model is definitely not as good as before.
+I cannot believe there is not some bait and switch going on.
+Unless it's Kiro changes.
+The models seemed to be stuck spinning in plannning mode earlier.

 🟢 Did not read or implement requirements correctly:

 [config-org] 9% > so the read me is corect?